Graduates of our Psychology program are well positioned for entry into a variety of industries and professions.

-Select the Substance Use Disorders track and help improve the quality of life of those suffering from substance misuse, addiction, alcoholism, and drug dependence.
+Select the Addiction Studies track and help improve the quality of life of those suffering from substance misuse, addiction, alcoholism, and drug dependence.
 With a strong background in theory, research, and current perspectives on prevention and treatment, the Psychology degree with a track in Substance Use Disorders is designed to address the challenges associated with these disorders and educate students preparing for careers in counseling, recovery services, advocacy, and public health.

 Licensed Alcohol and Drug Counselor (LADC)

 Program graduates will be workforce ready and well-positioned for success in the competitive job market and for graduate study at the master’s and doctoral levels.
 This program is designed to meet the educational requirements necessary for Licensed Alcohol and Drug Counselor (LADC) licensure.
 After the completion of the B.A. degree, licensure generally requires passing an exam, completing a case study, and documenting 4,000 hours of post-baccalaureate supervised counseling in the area of SUD.
 LADC licensing requirements vary by state.